jbpoline/Bic_day/bic/talk.rst

 -------------------------

 - The "Loni" fantasy
-- The current tools : between brainvoyager and nipy ?
+- The current tools : between brainvoyager (closed) and nipy (require programation skill) ?
 - I need to do scrubbing - but would like to downweight rather than eliminate
 - Testing ?
 - Visualization